gusye1234/pyrallel/README.md

 ## Apply
+An Exercise for Parallel Computing Course in USTC 2021.

-A developing library for accelerating part of  `pandas` using parallelizing program.
+A developing library for accelerating part of  `numpy` using parallelized backend.

 Target to support:
 1. Operator with c++ extension, (`Openmp`, `pybind11`)
 2. Operator with cuda extension, (`pycuda`, `numba`)

 ### To set up